-SGKB's liquid resources are adequate considering its reduced market funding reliance
+SGKB's liquid resources are adequate considering its market funding reliance

-We assign a baa1 Liquid Resources score to SGKB, in line with the initial score, reflecting the bank's increased liquid balances following the Swiss National Bank's announcement in autumn 2019 to accept higher volumes of liquidity reserves at 0% interest.
+We assign a baa1 Liquid Resources score to SGKB, in line with the initial score, reflecting the bank's increased liquidity balances following the SNB's consecutive increase in the negative interest exemption threshold in November 2019 and April 2020.

-As a share of tangible banking assets, SGKB's liquid assets (22.7%) now exceed the bank's market funds of 22.3%.
+As a share of tangible banking assets, SGKB's liquid assets of 27.1% exceeded the bank's market funds of 23.9% as of 30 June 2020.
 Although some of its domestic peers still have stronger reserves compared with their market funding reliance, we do regard the bank's liquid resources as adequate, also in light of the term structure of the market funding and the available guarantee, with both factors limiting refinancing risks.

-As of year-end 2019, the bank reported cash and interbank assets of CHF 6.6 billion and a liquid financial investment book of CHF 1.5 billion, which together made up 22.7% of its total balance sheet.
-SGKB's LCR stood at 149% as of year-end 2019.
+As of year-end 2019, the bank reported cash and interbank assets of CHF 6.6 billion and a liquid financial investment book of CHF 1.5 billion, which together comprised 22.7% of its total balance sheet.
+Within the first six months of 2020, SGKB's cash and interbank assets increased to CHF 9.0 billion, as a result of the higher volumes of sight deposits that can be placed at the SNB at 0% interest.
+Together with its CHF 1.5 billion investment portfolio, which was broadly unchanged from year-end 2019, liquid assets thus represented 27.1% of SGKB's balance sheet as of 30 June 2020, while he bank's Liquidity Coverage Ratio (LCR) stood at 147% as of the same date.

-Exhibit 11 SGKB's balance-sheet liquidity remains solid

-Liquid banking assets ratio = Liquid assets/tangible banking assets.
+^{}Liquid banking assets ratio = Liquid assets/tangible banking assets.
 Sources: Company reports and Moody's Investors Service